esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 1. Uncomment one of the "#define USE_xxx" directives in the sketch
 2. Add the credentials of your WiFi network (search for "STASSID")
+3. Compile and upload the sketch to your ESP8266 device
-3. Copy the contents of the 'data' folder to the filesystem.
+4. Copy the contents of the 'data' folder to the filesystem.
 To do so:
 - for SDFS, copy that contents to the root of a FAT/FAT32-formated SD card connected to the SPI port of the ESP8266
 - for SPIFFS or LittleFS, please follow the instructions at https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system
-4. Once the data and sketch have been uploaded, access the editor by pointing your browser to http://fsbrowser.local/edit
+5. Once the data and sketch have been uploaded, access the editor by pointing your browser to http://fsbrowser.local/edit
-5. If you need to free as much space as possible, you can delete the sample files at the root but also the /edit/index.htm file, because the compressed version /edit/index.htm.gz will be used instead, for a total usage of less than 7KB
+6. If you need as much free space as possible on your filesystem, you can delete the sample files at the root but also the /edit/index.htm file, because the compressed version /edit/index.htm.gz will be used instead, for a total FS usage of less than 7KB

 ## Notes
 - See https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html for more information on FileSystems supported by the ESP8266.